-Geotechnical-Engineering Services Are Performed for Specific Purposes, Persons, and Projects
+Geotechnical-Engineering Services are Performed for Specific Purposes, Persons, and Projects, and At Specific Times

-Geotechnical engineers structure their services to meet the specific needs of their clients.
-A geotechnical-engineering study conducted for a given civil engineer will not likely meet the needs of a civilworks constructor or even a different civil engineer.
+Geotechnical engineers structure their services to meet the specific needs, goals, and risk management preferences of their clients.
+A geotechnical-engineering study conducted for a given civil engineer will not likely meet the needs of a civil-works constructor or even a different civil engineer.
 Because each geotechnical-engineering study is unique, each geotechnical-engineering report is unique, prepared solely for the client.
-Those who rely on a geotechnical-engineering report prepared for a different client can be seriously misled.
-No one except authorized client representatives should rely on this geotechnical-engineering report without first conferring with the geotechnical engineer who prepared it.
-And no one - not even you - should apply this report for any purpose or project except the one originally contemplated.